Aspen Skiing Co., Alterra lobby for Xcel’s renewable energy plan

 Aspen Skiing Co. is teaming with its new sister organization, Alterra Mountain Co., to support a proposal by Xcel Energy to close two coal-burning power plants in Colorado and shift to a significantly larger share of clean power.

-Auden Schendler, Skico’s senior vice president of sustainability and community engagement, provided written testimony to the Colorado Public Utilities Commission this month on why Xcel’s proposal is important for the ski industry as well as a model for providing electricity on a warming planet.
-Schendler provided comments on behalf of Alterra and the winter sports athletes’ activist group Protect Our Winters.
+Auden Schendler, Skico's senior vice president of sustainability and community engagement, provided written testimony to the Colorado Public Utilities Commission this month on why Xcel's proposal is important for the ski industry and a model for providing electricity on a warming planet.
+Schendler provided comments on behalf of Alterra and the winter sports athletes' activist group Protect Our Winters.

 "We're trying to use our voice and our power to drive change to the entire energy grid," Schendler said in an interview Tuesday.
 "We think that's more important than just our own footprint."

-There is a chance he will be called before the utilities commission in February to provide oral testimony.
-The commission will likely vote in March on Xcel’s plan.
+There is a chance he will be called before the PUC in February to provide oral testimony.
+The commission will likely vote in March on Xcel's plan.

+“Extrapolating from the experience of a few Colorado resorts, the impact of cancellations on ski industry revenue this year is already easily in the multiple tens of millions (of dollars).”

 If Xcel's plan is approved, its share of power from solar and wind would rise from 29 percent currently to 55 percent in 2025, according to the company.